Gagandeep999/avocado/README.md

 <h4> > ABSTRACT SYNTAX TREE</h4>
 --
 This step is where, the complete code that becomes a list of token, is converted into a tree data structure.
-The nodes of the tree are extended from an abstract class which allows to use the visitor pattern to complete other tasks like symbol table generation and type checking easily and conveniently.
+The nodes of the tree are extended from an abstract class which allows to use the <b>visitor pattern</b> to complete other tasks like symbol table generation and type checking easily and conveniently.

 The idea is to have special nodes for some of the tokens, e.g. - funcDefNode() or classDeclNode() which when visited act differently than others.
+Symbol table is generated in this step and all the semantic checks are performed here.

 <h4> > CODE GENERATION</h4>
 --